 Spatial Strategy Zoetermeer (RSZ).

 Zoetermeer then, now and soon.
-From a village community then to a society of over 128,000 inhabitants now.
+From a village community then to a society of about 130,000 inhabitants now.
 A city that never stands still.
 What developments in the city are ensuring that Zoetermeer now and in the future will remain a place where it is pleasant to live, recreate, work and do business?
 The developments now, influence our city later.
 A city where everyone feels welcome and at home.

 The NSSO shows where we are headed as a city if we make the most of the opportunities and challenges.
 We seek space for housing, facilities and work mainly in the existing city.
 In this way we strengthen the most accessible places in the city and with the addition we also ensure renewal of areas that are now becoming worn out.
 In the central areas such as Entrance and the city center, most buildings will be added.
 In most of the quiet (suburban) residential areas, new construction takes place mainly in the shopping centers, which can also be refurbished as a result.
 This allows the downtown to grow.